gridl/HotC/README.md

 ## How to Play

-To host your own server, clone this repository and start up a server like so:
+To host your own server, clone this repository and start a server up:

 ```
 $ git clone https://github.com/vesche/HotC